tmarcelojr/react-state-store/README.md

 6.)
 Refresh your GitHub repo to make sure that your project got uploaded 7.)
 To see our up to date changes we need to run the command "git add ."
+8.)
+Make your commit message with command git commit -m "Updated React Store"

+===== GIT PUSH =====
+1.)
+When we pasted git commands from GitHub it had a command that looked like this:
+            git push -u origin main
+2.) "-u" is short for "--set-upstream" which just means that we are setting a reference to the branch main 3.)
+This allows us to write "git push" and the whole command